Find the Best Mortgage

 Credit Score

 There are multiple credit rating agencies and different types of scoring systems.
 The two leading credit agencies prevalent in Canada are Equifax and TransUnion.
-They both provide different credit scores, one of which is the 3 years running score, also known as a soft credit check.
+They both provide different credit scores, one of which is the 3-year running score, also known as a soft credit check.

 Both agencies will also provide borrowers with a hard credit score for their complete credit history.
 The scoring is based on a total of 900.
-The hard credit score from Equifax, known explicitly as FICO (previously called Beacon 9.0), is the credit scoring method used by mortgage lenders and professionals.
+The hard credit score from Equifax, specifically FICO (formerly known as Beacon 9.0), is the credit scoring method used by mortgage lenders and professionals.

 Hard Credit Checks